George Dickerson

-George Graf Dickerson, Jr. (July 25, 1933 – January 10, 2015) was an American actor, writer, and poet.
+George Graf Dickerson Jr. (July 25, 1933 – January 10, 2015) was an American actor, writer, and poet.

 Biography

 Dickerson was born July 25, 1933, in Topeka, Kansas, to George Graf Dickerson, a lawyer, and Elizabeth Dickerson (née Naumann); he did not develop a good relationship with his parents.
 He had one brother, five years his junior.
 As a child, his family lived in Michigan, the South Side of Chicago, Queens, New York, and Virginia.
-From 1965 onwards he lived in the same apartment in Manhattan once rented by critic James Agee (with whom Dickerson claimed to have spiritual contact with).
+From 1965 onwards he lived in the same apartment in Manhattan once rented by critic James Agee (with whom Dickerson claimed to have spiritual contact).

 Dickerson served in the U.S. Army from December 1953 to the fall of 1954.
 He graduated from Yale University in 1955, after studying with novelist and poet Robert Penn Warren and Cleanth Brooks, advocates of New Criticism.
 After working a teaching job in Vermont, Dickerson read his poems at venues with Beatnik poets such as Gregory Corso, Diane di Prima, and Ted Joans.
 His poetry was praised by novelist Norman Mailer.

 He maintained long term friendships with many well-known artists, including songwriter Leonard Cohen, actor Richard Widmark, playwright Arthur Miller, actor Roscoe Lee Browne, opera soprano Leontyne Price, Edna St. Vincent Millay’s sister, Norma Ellis, John Farrar, and ex-Poet Laureate Mark Strand.

 In the 1970s, after a decade in the literary world, Dickerson worked as Press Secretary and speech writer for Connecticut Republican Congressman Robert H. Steele, and Head of Press and Publications for UNRWA (the United Nations Relief and Works Agency for Palestine Refugees in the Near East) at its headquarters in Beirut, Lebanon, where he experienced the Lebanese Civil War.
 In Beirut he had been taken hostage along with two other people who were later executed, with only Dickerson surviving.
 After his release, Dickerson was evacuated to Amman from where he would return to the United States.